Back to Blog

 Round-up report on our interactions on social media

 You will be working closely with Ana Bradley, Executive Director of Sentient Media and content strategy specialist.
 In this role, you will get the chance to learn how to create effective content, how to speak to different audiences and the value of strategy and analytics.

 To apply for the role, please register your interest by emailing [email protected] You will receive an email stating the next steps after that.

 Deadline: applications will be reviewed on a rolling basis.
-This post will be deleted when we have hired the right person for the role.

 Back to Blog